OpenRTX/dmrconfig/README.md

 Option -t enables tracing of USB protocol.

 ## Compilation
-Whenever possible use the `dmrconfig` package provided from your Linux distribution
+Whenever possible use the `dmrconfig` package provided from by Linux distribution

 If you want to compile `dmrconfig`, follow these instructions:
 * Install dependencies